microsoft/service-fabric/release_notes/Service_Fabric_ReleaseNotes_82.md

 # Microsoft Azure Service Fabric 8.2 Release Notes

 This release includes the bug fixes and features described in this document.
-This release includes runtime, SDKs and Windows Server Standalone deployments to run on-premises.
+This release includes runtime, SDKs, and Windows Server Standalone deployments to run on-premises.
-This release also include the fixes from 8.1 Third Refresh Update (8.1 CU3.1).
+This release also includes the fixes from 8.1 Third Refresh Update (8.1 CU3.1).

 The following packages and versions are part of this release: